Explore desert parks

 Do I need to buy a Desert Parks Pass?

-A Desert Parks Pass is required to enter and camp in the Munga-Thirri Simpson Desert Regional Reserve and Conservation Park or travelling east of Dalhouise Springs in Witjira National Park.
+A Desert Parks Pass is required to enter and camp in the Munga-Thirri – Simpson Desert National Park or travelling east of Dalhouise Springs in Witjira National Park.

 What does a Desert Parks Pass include?